jtramm/TB_tallyerver/README.txt

 	>$ ./tb

-	The program is also capable of generating a smaller model, representing only a single fuel assembley.
-This results in a much smaller input deck, along with accelerated runtime, which some may find useful for testing purposes.
-This option can be triggered by passing in "small" as the command line argument:
+	This program is also capabale of generating smaller models, representing a smaller portion of the total number of fuel assemblies in the reactor.
+	This feature may be useful for testing purposes.
+Pass in as a command line argument the desired number of fuel assemblies to print. i.e.,:

-	>$ ./tb small
+	>$ ./tb 1

+	Note that the program will enforce the number of assemblies to be between 1 and 241.
+I.e., 1 <= n_assemblies <= 241

 ==============================================================================
 Theoretical Basis